Mandatory MFA (Multi-Factor Authentication)? Plan for Lockouts

 Total cost per MFA reset with visual verification: $162

 Sending MFA reset tickets to self-service can simultaneously boost security, improve user experiences, and reduce helpdesk ticket volumes by half.
-But not all identity providers offer a self-service MFA reset option, and those that do rely on outdated verification methods like security questions and one-time passcodes.
+But not all identity providers offer a self-service MFA reset option, and those that do rely on outdated verification methods like security questions and email links.

-Thankfully, there’s a solution.
-Through Nametag’s end-to-end self-service account recovery platform, Nametag Autopilot, organizations can finally achieve the security and assurance needed to enable self-service MFA resets.
+With Nametag’s end-to-end self-service account recovery solution, backed by Deepfake Defense™ identity verification, organizations can finally achieve the security and assurance they require to enable self-service MFA resets.

-IAM-agnostic: Nametag Autopilot works across identity providers, with native integrations to Microsoft Entra ID, Okta, Cisco Duo, and OneLogin
+IAM-agnostic: Nametag works across identity providers, with native integrations to Microsoft Entra ID, Okta, Cisco Duo, Beyond Identity and more.

-Uniquely secure: Nametag’s underlying identity verification technology shuts down emerging threats like AI-generated deepfakes and digital injection attacks
+Uniquely secure: Our underlying identity verification technology is uniquely secure against emerging threats like AI deepfakes and injection attacks.

-Great user experience: Nametag delivers a 2x better user experience using only what people have in their pockets: their phone and their ID
+Great user experience: Get people back into their accounts in seconds using only what they already have in their pocket: their phone and their ID.

 Conclusion